vkanimea/bankstmt/README.md

 The script reads the input bank statement file and generates a financial report.
 The report includes income and expenses presented in both a table, a pie chart, and a bar graph.

 ## Input Statement File
-The input statement file should have the following headers: date, description, debit, credit, balance.
+The input statement file should be in a csv format and have the following headers: date, description, debit, credit, balance.

 ## Usage
 To use the script, provide the bank statement file as an input.
 You can also specify the period for which the report should be generated.
 The period can be a week (w), a month (m), or a quarter (q).
 If the period is not specified, the report will be generated for the full period.